RhoInc/open-source-handbook/workflow/testing/readme.md

 ## User Testing

 A user (often called a "tester") will confirm that specific functionality is behaving as expected.
 Testing instructions (or just "tests") are included as part of an issue.
-Issues numbers are referenced in both code commits and pull requests to help with tracibility.
+Issues numbers are referenced in both code commits and pull requests to help with traceability.
 Testers record the test result in pull requests using the github review functionality.

 ## Regression Testing